-The name Steve Jobs is synonymous with Apple, but there were actually three people who co-founded the company in 1976.
-Ronald Wayne, along with Jobs and Steve Wozniak started Apple together.
+The name Steve Jobs is synonymous with Apple, but three people actually co-founded the company in 1976.
+Ronald Wayne, along with Jobs and Steve Wozniak, started Apple together.

-Wayne was actually the most financially secure of the three founders.
-However, he became nervous that he would end up responsible for the business debts.
+Wayne was the most financially secure of the three founders.
+However, he became nervous about being responsible for the business debts.

 Just 12 days into his role with Apple, he sold his 10% stake in the company for $800.
 Since then, the value of Apple has grown to more than $2 trillion.
 If Wayne had kept his share, it would be worth over $201 billion today.

-Wayne wasn’t in debt, but his financial insecurity had a huge impact on his future.
-Debt affects your future by blocking opportunity.
+Wayne wasn’t in debt, but his financial insecurity greatly impacted his future.
+Debt affects your future by blocking opportunities.

-If you have no debt and money saved in the bank, you are able to take advantage of opportunities that come your way.
+If you have no debt and money saved in the bank, you can take advantage of opportunities that come your way.

 Whether that means a great sale on airfare for a vacation to visit family or the possibility of investing in a company, opportunity makes life more exciting and fun.
 Don’t let debt block your opportunities.